 - Years 9-10: Black leather lace-up college shoes, with a heel/sole no higher than 4 cm.
-No decorations or boat shoes.
+Doc Martin school shoes with black stitching.
+No decorations permitted.
 The shoes must be able to be polished, and are to be kept clean and polished. - Years 11-13: Plain black leather college or dress shoe with a heel/sole no higher than 4 cm. i.e. black leather lace-up college / dress shoe; black dress slip-on shoe may only be worn with long trousers.
-No decorations or boat shoes permitted.
-The shoes must be able to be polished, and are to be kept clean and polished.
+Doc Martin school shoes with black stitching.
+No decorations permitted.
+Shoes must be kept clean and polished.